3. Free Offers

 C. Messages.
 When you message us directly or through the feedback form for any reason, those messages, like regular ones, land in an inbox somewhere and keep existing with whatever information you put in them.

 D. When you submit a review on the site, that is of course stored as well, including whatever personal information you may have chosen to share.
-On the profile page you have the option to hide your review, make it publicly viewable, or delete it.
-Even if you list it as public, it may not be displayed on the site -- I’ll be moderating reviews.
+On the My Account page you have the option to hide your review, make it publicly viewable, or delete it.
+Even if you list it as public, it may not be displayed on the site—I’ll be moderating reviews.

 E. Cookies, Automatic Data Collection, and Related Technologies.
-As you use Classwork Zoom and navigate the site, we may use automatic data collection technologies to collect information about your equipment, browsing actions, and patterns, like:
+As you use Classwork Zoom, we may use automatic data collection technologies to collect information about your usage of the extension and your equipment, like:

 Here are some ways that we may collect information: